 This assumes you have Nginx installed and running.
-If not then you can refer my installation guide.
+If not, then you can refer to my installation guide.

 ngxtop is a python based program, which you can install on top of Python.
-Once installed, you can execute ngxtop and you will notice it looks like typical top output on Linux but with Nginx related information.
+Once installed, you can execute ngxtop, and you will notice it looks like the typical top output on Linux but with Nginx related information.

 - Login to your server with root credential

 - Enable EPEL repository by installing below package

 yum install python-pip